Bondiola sandwich

 Bondiola sandwich (Sándwich de bondiola) or bondipan is a sandwich made with thick slices of pork shoulder.
 They are commonly sold by street food vendors and restaurants in Argentina.
 The meat consists of slices of roasted or cured pork shoulder and it is usually served on crispy brioche bread.
 It can be topped with a variety of condiments and vegetables.

 History

 The sandwich is common in many restaurants in Buenos Aires.
 By 2013 it rivaled the choripán (sausage) and the parrilla (grilled fresh meat) in popularity.
 The sandwich is also commonly referred to as a "bondipan".
 The pork is typically grilled and the sandwich is considered street food.
 It is considered to be a traditional food item: thick slices of pork are served on a crisp bun served with lemon and garlic dressing.

 In Argentina the sandwich is also offered at all Burger King fast food restaurants: they call it the "Bondiolita King".
 The sandwich is offered with a choice of traditional toppings on a bread that is topped with wheat germ.
-The sandwich is also offered at the Burger King restaurants in Paraguay.
+The sandwich is also offered at Burger King restaurants in Paraguay.